Skip to main content

 try {

-// Parse request body
+// Parse and validate request body

 const body = await req.json();